sealmove/shogi-days-of-gytheio/venue.md

 The venue is a historical building called [Parthenagogeio](https://maps.app.goo.gl/aVWowukYg8qbRPKN9), which nowdays houses a public cultural center.

 ### How to get there from Athens
-The only way to travel from Athens to Gytheio with public transportation is to use the [intercity bus line](https://ktel-lakonias.gr/υπεραστικα-δρομολογια-αθηνασ-πατρασ){:target="_blank"}.
+The only way to travel from Athens to Gytheio with public transportation is to use the [intercity bus line](https://ktel-lakonias.gr/eticket/en){:target="_blank"}.
 The bus departs from the central Athens intercity bus station which is called [KTEL Kifisou](https://maps.app.goo.gl/dxYJdjkgMbuN8rZh6){:target="_blank"}.

-The timetable on the website linked above is kinda confusing, so for your convinience you may refer to the table below.
+For your convinience you may refer to the timetable below.

 Departure from Athens | Arrival in Gytheio :-------------------- | :------